FDio/csit/docs/report/honeycomb_functional_tests/overview.rst

   - Configure blackhole route.
   - IPv4 and IPv6 variants.
   - Test case count: 6
+- **Policer** - CRD for traffic policing feature.
+  - Configure Policing rules.
+  - Assign to interface.
+  - Test case count: 6
 - **Honeycomb Infractructure** - configuration persistence,
   - Netconf notifications for interface events,
   - Netconf negative tests aimed at specific issues

-Total 158 Honeycomb tests in the CSIT |release|.
+Total 173 Honeycomb functional tests in the CSIT |release|.

 Operational data in Honeycomb should mirror configuration data at all times.
 Because of this, test cases follow this general pattern: